By Karen Niemla

 Melissa DATA's free "lookups" page takes the information from the U.S. Census and packages it differently, so that you can find what you need faster and compare data more easily.
 You can find latitude & longitude coordinates, verify addresses, find zip codes, use zips, and much more.
 This site is as fun as it is useful.

-This website offers information on how to conduct business in the state of Louisiana, including contact information for state offices, news, maps, and more.
+This PDF booklet offers information on how to conduct business in the state of Louisiana, including information about state offices, maps showing Louisiana's infrastructure, statistics, and more.

 This is a very famous website attached to a TV Network covering business (and finance, and all else related) news only.
 Its name stands for "Consumer News and Business Channel."